When I began my career as a percussion teacher, I found there was a lack of easy material that was both fun to play and preparatory for beginners.

-Improvisation is not only a great way to develop creativity, sense of rhythm, musicality and ears, but it is also an amazing practice routine that will unconsciously make the students understand the mechanic of their hands, while getting familiar with the instrument.
+Improvisation is not only a great way to develop creativity, sense of rhythm, musicality and ears, but it is also an amazing practice routine that will unconsciously make the students understand the mechanics of their hands while getting familiar with the instrument.

 I will explain some of the basic concepts of improvisation, dispelling many myths behind this musical art and giving creative advice that will encourage the students to let go of the need to be perfect and let themselves be playful.

 They will become aware of the fundamental harmonic and melodic concepts at the base of music (an area where percussionists often find themselves unprepared).

 EASY MALLETS – MARIMBA & XYLOPHONE